MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-favorites.md

 <properties
-   pageTitle="Favorite dashboards & SSRS mobile reports in the mobile apps" description="Read about making and viewing your favorite Power BI dashboards, along with Reporting Services KPIs and mobile reports, in the Power BI mobile apps." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Favorite dashboards and on-premises reports in the mobile apps" description="Read about making and viewing your favorite Power BI dashboards, Power BI Report Server and Reporting Services reports and KPIs in the mobile apps." services="powerbi" documentationCenter="" authors="maggiesMSFT"